Munklar/Partridge-Puzzle/README.md

 The "8solutions.txt" file contains all 18,656 solutions, including rotations and reflections.
 Since there are 7 rotations and reflections for every solution, the total number of unique solutions is 2,332 - which agrees with Bill Cutler's and Patrick Hamlyn's result.

-ADDENDUM:
 I was able to reach Bob Wainwright by email and he generously sent me copies of two papers he had written for Gathering for Gardner II in 1996 and Gathering for Gardner III in 1998.
 They are titled, respectively, "Packing a Partridge in a Square Tree" and "Packing a Partridge in the Smallest Square Tree".
 Between the two papers, the Partridge Puzzles and their variants are pretty thoroughly discussed and many solutions provided.
+I found one of the variants - I'll call it the Trapridge Puzzle - intriguing enough to adapt my program to solve.

+With the Trapridge Puzzle, rather than have 1 of the 1x1 tiles, you have N. And rather than having N of the NxN tiles, you have 1.
+The idea was that since the Twelve Days of Christmas song mentions the Partridge twelve times and the twelve Lords-a-Leaping once, this was a more faithful interpretation of the lyrics.
+Unfortunately the sum of areas for 12 1x1 tiles, 11 2x2 tiles, ... and 1 12x12 tile is not the square of an integer.
+So the Trapridge puzzle has no solutions for N=12.
+However, the sum of areas *is* a square of an integer for N=6, 25, 96, 361, etc. It was relatively easy to change my program to handle this variation and I have included it and the solutions it found.

-Bob pointed me to a reference to this puzzle in one of Martin Garnder's books.
+By the way, Martin Garnder refers to Bob Wainwright's work on this puzzle in one of his books.
 Look up "Wainwright" in the index of "Fractal Music, Hypercards and More..." by Martin Gardner, published in 1992 by W.H.
 Freeman.